Somsanith-ISU/ABVI-Grant-CollectionBuilder/pages/churches.md

 ---
 ## Black Churches in Iowa

-This page is for use by the vendor.
+This page is for use by the vendors.

 Suggestion for page are: